-- 1. state the specific disability, as diagnosed; - be current (the evaluation must be completed within three years of the PSAT/ SAT date); - 3. provide completed educational, developmental, and relevant medical history; - 4. describe the comprehensive testing and techniques that were used to arrive at

-- 5. describe the functional limitations (i.e., the limitations to learning impacted due to the diagnosed disability); - 6. describe the specific accommodations requested and state why the disability qualifies the student for such accommodations on the PSAT/SAT/ACT; - 7. and establish the professional credentials of the evaluator, including information about license or certification and area of specialization.
+- 1. state the specific disability, as diagnosed; - 2. be current (the evaluation must be completed within three years of the PSAT/SAT date); - 3. provide completed educational, developmental, and relevant medical history; - 4. describe the comprehensive testing and techniques that were used to arrive at the diagnosis, including evaluation date(s) and test results with subtest scores for all tests; - 5. describe the functional limitations (i.e., the limitations to learning impacted due to the diagnosed disability); - 6. describe the specific accommodations requested and state why the disability qualifies the student for such accommodations on the PSAT/SAT/ACT; - 7. and establish the professional credentials of the evaluator, including information about license or certification and area of specialization.